 A cruel and carnivorous coyote, leading a pack that frequently terrorizes the farm.

 - Animals Not to Scale: Both he and the other members of his pack are portrayed as being quite a bit bigger than real coyotes, which are fairly small canines.
 When standing on his hind legs, he even seems taller than every single human character shown in the movie.

 - Ax-Crazy: He's a psychopathic "lady killer" in his own words.
 Not only does he keep parts of the corpses of his prey to use as trophies, he clearly gets a kick out of killing other animals.
 It's subtly implied that not even humans are safe from him, as he tells Otis that, if he breaks their deal, he and his pack will slaughter everyone in the farm, the farmer being presumably included.

-- Big Bad: The leader of the coyote pack that is terrorizing the farm.
+- Big Bad: Of the film.
+He's leader of the coyote pack terrorizing the farm.
 Naturally, he is also the most cunning and dangerous of them all.

 - Establishing Character Moment: The very first thing he does in the movie is sneaking into the chicken coop with his pack and terrorizing the hens with his chain, which is decorated with the legs of his previous victims, all while sadistically chuckling.
 All of it demonstrates just how murderous and out of his mind he really is, and how the fun and carefree life in the farm will be in serious danger of being destroyed now that he's around.